n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/PostmarkTrigger/README.md

 # Postmark Trigger

 [Postmark](https://postmarkapp.com) helps deliver and track application email.
-You can track statistics such as the number of emails sent or processed, opens, bounces and spam complaints.
+You can track statistics such as the number of emails sent or processed, opens, bounces and, spam complaints.

 ::: tip 🔑 Credentials
-You can find authentication information for this node [here](../../../credentials/Poatmark/README.md).
+You can find authentication information for this node [here](../../../credentials/Postmark/README.md).
 :::

 ## Example Usage